ashmamd/2020SmartKart/reports/sprint_02.md

 List all atomic defined goals for the sprint and place screenshots showing the artifact that completes the particular goal.
 In addition, present the screenshots of your working system and explain which parts of your User Story is still outstanding.
 An artifact in this case is a GitHub commit SHA hash and the JIRA/Trello screenshot of the task *completed*.

+Check for bugs or security issues/vulnerabilities in the code.
+Learn to manage Trello and implement Agile project management.

 ## Atomic Goals for Sprint-03

 List atomic goals here in ordered list, minimum 3 per category